Everything you need to understand notarization, prepare your documents, and schedule your appointment with confidence.

 If you already know what you need, you can book anytime.

-Before booking, confirm:
+Before your appointment, please confirm:

 • Each signer has a valid, unexpired government ID